What is Structural Engineering?

 Master of Science (Thesis)

 A minimum of 30 semester credit hours of approved courses is required for the Master of Science – Thesis degree (MS-T).
 At least 24 semester credit hours must be coursework and the remainder are CVEN 691 research credit hours.
-A complete discussion of all university requirements is found in the current Texas A&M University Graduate Catalog.
+A complete discussion of all university requirements can be found in the current Texas A&M University Graduate Catalog.

 Doctor of Philosophy

-The Doctor of Philosophy (Ph.D.) degree is a research-oriented degree requiring a minimum of 64 semester credit hours of approved courses and research beyond the Master of Science (MS- T or MS-NT) or Master of Engineering (M.E.) degree in an approved and related program [96 credit hours beyond the Bachelor of Science (B.S.) degree].
+The Doctor of Philosophy (Ph.D.) degree is a research-oriented degree requiring a minimum of 64 semester credit hours of approved courses and research beyond the Master of Science (MS- T or MS-NT) or Master of Engineering (M.Eng.) degree in an approved and related program [96 credit hours beyond the Bachelor of Science (B.S.) degree].